 Improve Mood

 Magnesium has been linked to an improvement in mood and temperament.
 This is one of the minerals present in a moderate concentration within sunflower seeds.
-If you regularly suffer from anxiety or depression, this might be the snack for you.
-[15]
+If you regularly suffer from anxiety or stress, this might be the snack for you.
+[11]

 Aid in Sleep